Dan Houser: Departure from Rockstar and founding of Absurd Ventures

 In February 2020, Rockstar Games's parent company, Take-Two Interactive, announced Houser's resignation from Rockstar Games.
 He left Rockstar on 11 March 2020, following an extended break in 2019.
 In February 2021, Houser registered two companies in Delaware: Absurd Ventures LLC and Absurd Ventures in Games LLC, the latter with a UK-based subsidiary in Altrincham.
 Houser is listed as the company's producer and creative director.
 In June 2023, Houser officially announced his involvement in the studio, which he said will "create new universes" in video games, books, graphic novels, scripted podcasts, live-action, and animation.

 In November 2023, it was revealed that Lazlow Jones and Michael Unsworth had joined the company as executive producer and head of story, respectively.
 The company also announced its first projects: a graphic novel called American Caper and an audio series called A Better Paradise.
 In September 2024, Absurd Ventures announced the formation of Absurd Marin, made up of about 20 developers from Ascendant Studios, developers of Immortals of Aveum.

 In January 2025, Absurd Ventures released the logo and lineup of characters for the 'Absurdaverse', a new universe with animation and a "story-driven action-comedy adventure game."

+Houser has novelised A Better Paradise with the first volume published on October 14, 2025 accompanied by an audiobook edition on Audible.

+In November 2025, Absurd Ventures began releasing a monthly comic book series titled American Caper, published by Dark Horse Comics, with the first trade paperback collection scheduled for release in June 2026.
+A French edition was announced by publisher Urban Comics and scheduled for release in September 2026.

 Other work

-By September 2022, Houser joined the advisory board of Revolving Games, a blockchain game studio, after investing in a funding round for the company; Houser met co-founder Saad Zaeem some years earlier to explore ideas, but they ultimately chose different projects, leading Houser to become an adviser and investor instead.
+By September 2022, Houser joined the advisory board of Revolving Games, a blockchain game studio, after investing in a funding round for the company; He met co-founder Saad Zaeem some years earlier to explore ideas, but they ultimately chose different projects, leading Houser to become an adviser and investor instead.